 You may be wondering, If QGIS is so great, why would you even use ArcGIS?
 If you’re like most GIS analysts, you probably already own a copy of ArcGIS or have access to it at work.
 You probably learned ArcGIS at school and you’re probably intimately familiar with it’s nuances and quirks.

 I’ve been impressed with how easy it was to do most things in QGIS.
 Making the switch wasn’t as painful as I expected but I won’t lie to you.
 There is a learning curve.
 It will take a bit of time to become as efficient with QGIS as you are with ArcGIS.
-And there will probably never be bells and whistles such as ArcScene or ArcGIS Online (Although I have seen demonstrations of a 3D branch of QGIS 3.0 and you can create some simple web maps with the QGIS2Web pug in).
+And there will probably never be bells and whistles such as ArcScene or ArcGIS Online (Although QGIS 3.0 has a limited 3D viewer and you can create some pretty decent client-side web maps with the QGIS2Web plugin).
 If you use these parts of ArcGIS, you’ll probably want to continue using them.
-I still find myself going back to ArcGIS for some simple things when I’m in a hurry.
+I still find myself going back to ArcGIS for some simple things when I’m in a hurry, although less and less every month.
 And I have had QGIS choke on some large geoprocessing operations that ArcGIS handled with ease.
 (I’ve also had QGIS handle some geoprocessing operations that Arc choked on, so the answer as usual is….
 It depends).

 The bottom line for me, is I would never want to be without both, even though I find myself using QGIS more and more.
 I view them as a part of a quiver of tools, the trick is learning which tool is the best to use for any given situation.